icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 The Registry maintains an RDF document at a well known URL which maps Licence URLs to Grants (what you are allowed to do with the data) and Obligations (what you must do when providing derivative data to others).

 The full legal text of the licence, linked from this RDF document, is the definitive description of what is allowed under this licence and the conditions for using the data.
 The Grants listed in this interpretation are a list of things that can be done, but it may be incomplete and does not include any things that cannot be done.
-Simiarly,The Obligations is similarly a potentially incomplete list.
+Similarly, the list of Obligations is potentially incomplete.

+Schemes should prefer to use Grants and Obligations that are defined in the underlying Trust Framework schema, then those defined by their own Trust Framework, and finally, create custom Grants and Obligations

 The document is one or more `ib1:LicenceInterpretation` objects.